 Brought by ICS Village

 ICS Village is back!
-Their website is updated, and they’ve got brand-new content for Capture the Flag as well as insights into their real-world Tactics Techniques and Procedures (TTP) hack on industrial processes.
+Their website is updated, and they’ve got brand-new content on insights into their real-world Tactics Techniques and Procedures (TTP) hack on industrial processes.

 Brought by IoT Village